City-of-Helsinki/drupal-helfi-platform/documentation/testing.md

     </testsuite>
     ```

-You can find a couple of example tests in [drupal-helfi-etusivu](https://github.com/City-of-Helsinki/drupal-helfi-etusivu/tree/dev/tests/dtt/src) repository.
+You can find a couple of example DTT tests in [drupal-helfi-etusivu](https://github.com/City-of-Helsinki/drupal-helfi-etusivu/tree/dev/tests/dtt/src) repository.

 See https://gitlab.com/weitzman/drupal-test-traits for more information.